 What topics does Doris Kearns Goodwin specialise in?

-Doris Kearns Goodwin specialises in talking about American political history, biography, historical storytelling and more.
+Doris Kearns Goodwin specialises in discussing American political history, biography, historical storytelling and more.

 What is Doris Kearns Goodwin's speaking style like?